Is it a satire if it talks a lot, but doesn’t say much?

 Speaking of distracting: the camera work… why?
 Many shots look like the action caught the operator by surprise, while others lack any kind of subtlety.
 It’s an oddly apt… metaphor for? symptom of? the film overall.

 The Don’t Look Up problem begins with its choice of a comet as a stand-in for climate change: that’s a single, measurable object, whose cause-and-effect can be clearly traced, and for which humankind is almost certainly not at all responsible.
 This limits the kinds of ramifications that can then be explored, which then leads to some really silly and unhelpful moments, such as MAGA types suddenly turning on their Trumpian overlords because they see objective truth with their own eyes.
-It’s not just that such an idea is too neat; it belies the insidious, complicated nature and function of conservative evangelism and disinformation – and of all the targets in the film’s crosshairs, oddly enough social media is not one of them.
+It’s not just that such an idea is too neat; it belies the insidious, complicated nature and function of conservative evangelism and disinformation – and of the myriad targets in the film’s crosshairs, oddly enough social media is not one of them.

 A microcosm of the Don’t Look Up problem can be found in the Chris Evans cameo.
 In real life, Chris Evans launched an interview series which literally “both-sides”ed American political figures, even as the country’s Republican party was devolving into an authoritarian disinformation grift, and its Democratic party has since proven ineffectual at (and arguably largely unconcerned with) substantive correction.
 Does Don’t Look Up understand the potential harm of purported liberals failing to hold systemic saboteurs to account?
 It’s not clear if Evans, or the film, is aware that a nod to something isn’t the same as a comment on it – and in satire, commentary is kinda crucial.

 Climate change “is a diffuse [and] slow-moving threat”, with environmental effects “that people don’t necessarily directly connect to climate change”: Pop Culture Happy Hour identifies, and digs deeper into, many of the off-target shots taken in Don’t Look Up (via NPR):